About Me

 May 2025 - Present

-- Selected for the competitive AFRL Scholars Program to join a research team focused on artificial intelligence for autonomous space systems
+- Selected for the nationally competitive AFRL Scholars Program to develop reinforcement learning agents for autonomous spacecraft control

-- Collaborate with computer science professors on research in artificial intelligence (AI) and machine learning (ML)
+- Collaborated with computer science professors in artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC) research

-- Develop and optimize evolutionary algorithms using experimental design, high-performance computing, statistical tools, and ML frameworks like PyTorch
+- Optimized algorithms using experimental design, high-performance computing, statistical software, and ML frameworks (e.g., PyTorch)

-- Co-authored a peer-reviewed paper published by ACM and presented at the Genetic and Evolutionary Computation Conference
+- Co-authored peer-reviewed paper and presented work at the 2024 Genetic and Evolutionary Computation Conference (GECCO-2024)

 May 2024 - August 2024

-- Deployed embedded software, reviewed code, wrote design documentation, and conducted testing
+- Deployed software to hardware, reviewed code, wrote design documentation, and completed unit testing

-- Worked with teams in software testing, project management, requirements engineering, and finance
+- Collaborated with members from the software testing, project management, requirements, and finance teams

 January 2023 - April 2025

-- Provided technical support to over 3,000 university staff and faculty
+- Provided IT support for over 3,000 of the university's staff and faculty members

-- Developed a Python-based meteorological application during my Intercultural Communication & Service Learning Spain Study Abroad program
+- Developed a Python-based meteorological software application during my Intercultural Communication & Service Learning study abroad program in Spain

-- Implemented a multilingual tool (English, Spanish, Galician) with both a Command Line Interface (CLI) and Graphical User Interface (GUI), packaged as a standalone executable
+- Built both a Command Line Interface (CLI) and Graphical User Interface (GUI), with multilingual support (English, Spanish, Galician)

-- Collaborated with an international team in-person in Spain and remotely from the United States
+- Worked in-person in Spain and continued remotely after returning to the United States

 Projects